Speeding Up Simulations By Slowing Down Particles: Speed-Limited Particle-In-Cell Simulation: Introduction

 \section{Introduction}

-Particle-in-cell (PIC) simulation of plasmas is a powerful technique for studying plasma phenomena, in large part because it can include all of the classical ``first principles'' physics---i.e., the Lorentz force and Maxwell's equations (with the latter sometimes helpfully simplified, e.g., to Poisson's equation) \cite{BirdsallPIC,HockneyPIC}.
-To accomplish this, PIC simulations track sample ``macroparticles,'' which follow trajectories of real particles and represent (parts of) particle distribution functions.
+Particle-in-cell (PIC) simulation is a powerful technique for studying plasma phenomena, in large part because it can include all of the classical ``first principles'' physics---i.e., the Lorentz force and Maxwell's equations (with the latter sometimes helpfully simplified, e.g., to Poisson's equation).\cite{BirdsallPIC,HockneyPIC} To accomplish this, PIC simulations track sample ``macroparticles,'' which follow trajectories of real particles and which represent discrete realizations of particle distribution functions in the phase space; statistically, the macroparticle behavior approximates the distribution function evolution.
 PIC simulation is of course still an approximation of the underlying physics; however, in the limit of infinite grid resolution, infinitesimal timestep, and small (hence numerous) macroparticles, PIC simulation includes all the physics of Maxwell's equations and the Lorentz force law.

-The very strength of PIC is sometimes its biggest drawback, because simulations are often limited by what one \emph{can} simulate rather than what one \emph{wants} to simulate.
-For example, because electrostatic PIC simulation \emph{can} capture the phenomenon of plasma oscillation, simulations experience instability unless the timestep $\Delta t$ is small enough to resolve the plasma frequency \cite{mason1971computer}.
-With a timestep determined by the plasma frequency, PIC simulation is often too costly (computationally) to simulate phenomena that operate on much longer timescales than plasma oscillations.
+The very strength of PIC can sometimes be a drawback, because simulations are often limited by what one \emph{can} simulate rather than what one \emph{wants} to simulate.
+For example, because explicit electrostatic PIC simulation \emph{can} capture the phenomenon of plasma oscillation, such PIC simulations experience instability unless the timestep $\Delta t$ is small enough to resolve the plasma frequency.\cite{mason1971computer} With a timestep determined by the plasma frequency, PIC simulation is often too costly (computationally) to simulate phenomena that operate on much longer timescales than plasma oscillations.

-A new PIC-based simulation technique---speed-limited PIC (SLPIC)---modifies the PIC method to slow down fast phenomena, enabling larger timesteps while retaining the same underlying physics on slow timescales.
-SLPIC has the potential to speed up simulation when there exist fast phenomena that are numerically troublesome, but physically unimportant.
-For such simulations SLPIC improves upon PIC by increasing the amount of approximation; however, the strength of approximation can be continuously varied until SLPIC is identical to PIC, making it possible---without leaving the SLPIC framework or sacrificing efficiency---to verify whether faster phenomena actually have negligible effect
+In this manuscript we present speed-limited PIC (SLPIC), a new PIC-based simulation technique that modifies the PIC method to slow down fast phenomena, enabling larger timesteps while retaining the same underlying physics on slow timescales.
+SLPIC has the potential to speed up simulations with fast phenomena that are numerically troublesome, but physically unimportant.
+For such simulations, SLPIC improves upon PIC by increasing the amount of approximation; however, the degree of approximation can be continuously varied until SLPIC is identical to PIC, making it possible---without leaving the SLPIC framework or sacrificing efficiency---to verify whether the faster phenomena in question actually have negligible effect.